 Seville in 4-5 Days

-We also highly recommend using this time to do exciting day trips around Andalusia.
+It's also highly recommended to use this time to make exciting day trips around Andalusia.
 The southern region is known for its natural beauty and gorgeous towns, many of which are only a few hours away from the regional capital.
 You can visit breathtaking Ronda, which is perched on top of a mountain and overlooks a gorge, or head to Málaga, Picasso's coastal hometown.
 History buffs love Cádiz, an Atlantic port city that is one of the oldest in Western Europe.

-See more about what you can do in these three Andalusia cities with this 8-day self-drive itinerary.
+See more about what you can do in these three Andalusia cities with this eight-day self-drive itinerary.